-Cristiano Ronaldo is used to breaking goal records for Real Madrid, but his recent statistic is pretty impressive too.
+Cristiano Ronaldo is used to breaking goal records for Real Madrid, then moved to Italian side Juventus, but his recent statistic is pretty impressive too.

 Hookit, the website that tracks athletes on social media, report that Ronaldo has reached over 200 million followers across Facebook, Twitter and Instagram—the first ever professional athlete to do so.

 Ronaldo enjoys more followers across the three social media platforms than the combined totals of NBA stars LeBron James, Stephen Curry and Kobe Bryant, showing the Portuguese’s massive appeal worldwide.

 PledgeSports is a revolutionary crowdfunding and sponsorship platform dedicated to sport.